 What is the AHF team looking for when they review my application?

-Mentors will be selected based on alignment with our program goals and needs of our early-career Fellows.
+Mentors will be selected based on alignment with our program goals and needs of our Fellows.
 If we are not able to find a suitable match or role within our Fellowship Circle, we will keep your details in our database for future cohorts.
 We appreciate your generosity and interest in our programming!

-Can I participate in a future Fellowship Circle as a mentor?
+Can I participate in a future Fellowship Circle as a Mentor?